publishpress/PublishPress-Blocks/src/readme.txt

  * Add: Custom styles support to Image block
  * Add: Description to choose columns layout for Columns Manager block
  * Fix: Spacing between columns preview in editor for Columns Manager block
+ * Fix: Load and resize triggers for Masonry view for Content Display block

 = 2.8.1 =
   * Add: Increase max padding and margin for Columns manager and Column blocks